faizaan1abd/mslearn-openai/Instructions/Labs/prompt-engg-intro.md

 ```

 ### To do or not to do?
-Another common tip when designing prompts is to avoid saying what not to do but say what to do instead.
+Another common tip when designing prompts is to avoid saying what not to do, but say what to do instead.
 This encourages more specificity and a focus on the details that lead to good responses from the model.

 Here is an example of an IT support chatbot failing to uphold our instructions because the instructions are phrased negatively.